Columbia Pictures: 1950s

 By 1950, Columbia had discontinued most of its popular series films (Boston Blackie, Blondie, The Lone Wolf, The Crime Doctor, Rusty, etc.) Only Jungle Jim, launched by producer Sam Katzman in 1949, kept going through 1955.
 Katzman contributed greatly to Columbia's success by producing dozens of topical feature films, including crime dramas, science-fiction stories, and rock'n'roll musicals.
-Columbia kept making serials until 1956 and two-reel comedies until 1957, after other studios had abandoned these mediums.
+Columbia kept releasing new serials (produced by Katzman) until 1956 and new two-reel comedies (produced by Jules White) until 1959, after other studios had abandoned these subjects.

 As the larger studios declined in the 1950s, Columbia's position improved.
-This was largely because it did not suffer from the massive loss of income that the other major studios suffered from the loss of their theaters (well over 90%, in some cases).
+This was largely because it did not suffer from the massive loss of income the other major studios sustained from the loss of their theaters (well over 90%, in some cases).
 Columbia continued to produce 40-plus pictures a year, offering productions that often broke ground and kept audiences coming to theaters.
 Some of its significant films from this era include the studio's adaptation of the controversial James Jones novel From Here to Eternity (1953), On the Waterfront (1954), and The Bridge on the River Kwai (1957) with William Holden and Alec Guinness, all of which won the Best Picture Oscar.
 Another significant film of the studio was the free adaptation of George Orwell's dystopian novel Nineteen Eighty-Four (1956).

 Columbia also released the productions of the English studio Warwick Films (by producers Irving Allen and Albert R. Broccoli), as well as many films by producer Carl Foreman, who resided in England.
 Columbia distributed some films made by Hammer, which was also based in England.

 In December 1956, Jack Cohn, co-founder and executive vice-president, died.
 In 1958, Columbia established its own record label, Colpix Records, initially run by Jonie Taps, who headed Columbia's music department, and later Paul Wexler and Lester Sill.
 Colpix was active until 1966 when Columbia entered into a joint agreement with RCA Victor and discontinued Colpix in favor of its new label, Colgems Records.